Wildlife and Fisheries Biology and Management

 What Can You Do With a Wildlife and Fisheries Biology and Management Bachelor’s Degree?

-A wildlife and fisheries biology and management degree from UW prepares you for certification by the American Fisheries Society and The Wildlife Society and for careers in natural resource management, research, law enforcement as well as for graduate study in related fields.
+A wildlife and fisheries biology and management degree from UW prepares you for certification by the American Fisheries Society and The Wildlife Society.
+Graduates are well-equipped for careers in natural resource management, conservation research, wildlife law enforcement, and are also competitive candidates for graduate programs in related fields.

 • Aquatic technician